piqnt/polymatic-example-watermelon/README.md

-# Polymatic Tutorial - Watermelon Gme
+# Polymatic Tutorial - Watermelon Game

 In this tutorial we will recreate the Watermelon game.
 We use the [Polymatic](https://github.com/piqnt/polymatic) framework, SVG, and [Planck/Box2D](https://github.com/piqnt/planck) physics engine.